Chevrolet Trax 9BQC

 | 6T40 harsh shifting (PIP6095C) GM TSB PIP6095C for 2025–2026 Trax and Buick Envista: TEHCM solenoid valve over-travel, valve contacts or ruptures protective screen.
 Shift quality impacted.
 Symptoms: Harsh shift shocks, occasional hesitation, check engine from 40,000 km | High | |

-| Torque converter shudder 28–53 mph 2024 Trax units show humming and growling from the torque converter between 28 and 53 mph on torque converter clutch reapply.
+| Torque converter shudder 28–53 mph 2024 Trax exhibit humming, growling or shudder between 28 and 53 mph when the torque converter clutch engages.
+GM bulletin 24-NA-242 traces it to a torque converter fault in the 6T40; TSB 23-NA-194 is the first diagnostic step.
 Symptoms: Humming/vibration at 28–53 mph on light throttle from 50,000 km | High |

 Top Reported Issues